 We’ll have the concession stands ready for your drink and snack needs on the first and second floor.

 There will be timers above each concession stand counting down the time left in intermission.
-There is no hold on the

 We ask that guests leave the auditorium after the final curtain call so we can begin the process of getting ready for the next show!